AL QANTARA – MAJID BEKKAS (IGLOO RECORDS)

 How did the Sahara give birth to such luscious creativity?

 Moroccan instrumentalist Majid Bekkas would argue that the answer lies in a hypnotic trance.
-Al Qantara, explores gnawa music, a pre-Islamic African way of healing and driving out evil through low-toned, strangely evocative rhythms.
+His latest album, Al Qantara, explores gnawa music, a pre-Islamic African way of healing and driving out evil through low-toned, strangely evocative rhythms.
 His guembri – a three-stringed lute – gives a glimpse of Saharan music before the desert rockers plugged in their electric guitars, a time when life was as harsh as the landscape.

 None of the gnawa power has been lost in time.
 The rhythms are dizzying, and the percussion is frantic and unforgiving.
 A bridge to the West is made by Belgian flautist Manuel Hermia, whose raw breaths seem to whip up the energy of the album into a sandstorm.